METEO 3 Lesson 7 Images

 Text description of the resemble the shape of a comma on satellite image.

 The image is a colorful infrared satellite weather map showing a large part of the United States.
-It displays states in various colors indicating different temperatures.
-A spiral pattern with cooler colors, such as blue and green, is visible over the central United States, suggesting cloud coverage and weather activity.
-The warmer colors, orange and red, cover the southern and some eastern parts, indicating warmer temperatures.
-A prominent black curved line is drawn across the map, starting in the northern central U.S. and curving southeastward, likely highlighting a weather front or system movement.
-State borders and geographic outlines are visible beneath the color overlay.
+It displays states in various colors indicating different temperatures of cloud tops or the surface.
+A comma shaped cloud pattern with cooler colors, such as blue and green, is visible over the north central United States, indicating clouds and an area of low pressure.
+The warmer colors, orange and red, cover the southern and some eastern parts, indicating the warmer temperatures of shallower clouds or even the surface.
+A prominent black curved line is drawn across the map, starting in the northern central U.S. and curving southeastward, highlighting the comma shape of this low pressure system.
+State borders and geographic outlines are visible in white beneath the color overlay.

 radar imagery